-The 'SSL VPN Server' area allows you to enable/disable the service, configure connection settings, manage user accounts and integrate an LDAP server.
+The 'SSL VPN Server' area lets you enable/disable the service, configure connection settings and manage user accounts.

-- Dome Firewall Virtual Appliance can be configured as an SSL VPN server to allow remote clients to connect to network zones. - This method is called 'Client-to-site VPN' and can be used to connect individual clients in your network to DFW - Once configured, the server allows you to download the authentication certificate and client configuration file for deployment onto remote SSL VPN clients.
+- Dome Firewall Virtual can be configured as an SSL VPN server to allow remote clients to connect to internal network zones. - This method is called 'Client-to-site VPN' and can be used to connect individual clients in your network to the firewall. - Once configured, the server allows you to download the authentication certificate and client configuration file for deployment onto remote SSL VPN clients. - 'SSL VPN' server is available as a firewall object.
+This object can be used as a source or destination address when creating VPN FW rules.

-The server can also accept connection requests from another DFW account configured as an SSL VPN client in a gateway to gateway connection.
+The server can also accept connection requests from other firewall devices configured as an SSL VPN client in a gateway to gateway connection.
 This allows remote networks to connect to other network zones.

-To open the 'SSL VPN' interface, click 'VPN' > 'SSLVPN Server' in the left hand menu:
+To configure the SSL VPN Server

+Click 'VPN' on the left then select 'SSLVPN Server'

-The interface contains four tabs:
+The SSL VPN Server interface contains three tabs:

 - Server Configuration Enable/disable the SSL VPN server and configure general settings like dynamic IP address pool for assigning addresses to clients.
 The interface also displays a list of active client connections and allows you to download the authentication certificate for distribution to clients.
-See 'Configuring General SSL VPN Server Settings' for more details. - Accounts Add and manage user accounts for clients to connect to the server.
-See 'Managing SSL VPN Client Accounts' for more details. - Advanced Configure port, protocol, global push options and authentication certificate settings.
-See 'Configuring Advanced SSL VPN Server Settings' for more details. - LDAP Configure LDAP server settings for user authentication.
-See 'Configuring LDAP Server Settings' for more details.
+See 'Configure General SSL VPN Server Settings' for more details. - Accounts Add and manage user accounts for clients to connect to the server.
+See 'Manage SSL VPN Client Accounts' for more details. - Advanced Configure port, protocol, global push options and authentication certificate settings.
+See 'Configure Advanced SSL VPN Server Settings' for more details.

 The last chapter in this section describes how to configure the individual clients in order to connect to DFW.
-See 'Configuring Clients to Connect to DFW' for more details.
+See 'Configure Clients to Connect to DFW' for more details.

-10.1.1 Configuring General SSL VPN Server Settings
+10.1.1 Configure General SSL VPN Server Settings

-This sections allows you to:
+This section allows you to:

-- Enable/disable the SSL VPN server - Configure settings like the local network zone to which the connection should be bridged and settings for dynamically assigning IP addresses to clients connecting to the server. - Download the server certificate and client configuration file for deployment to clients for authentication and connection to DFW.
-See 'Configuring Clients to Connect to DFW' for more details about how to establish connection between individual clients and Dome Firewall.
+- Enable/disable the SSL VPN server - · Configure the local network zone to which the connection should be bridged. - Dynamically assign IP addresses to clients connecting to the server. - Download the SSL certificate that clients need to authenticate themselves to DFW.
+See 'Configure Clients to Connect to DFW' for help to to establish connections between individual clients and Dome Firewall.